How to Run a Successful Lunch Time Meditation & Mindfulness Group

 Prepare Yourself

-Prepare yourself by grounding, centring, and calming yourself, sit comfortably in a confident, upright position, and remind yourself of your reason for facilitating these sessions.
+Prepare yourself by grounding, centring, and calming yourself, sit comfortably in a confident, upright position, and remind yourself of your reason for facilitating these lunch time meditation and mindfulness sessions.
 Feeling nervous before leading a group, especially early on, is completely normal.
 With practice, as you build confidence, these nerves should gradually subside, but in the meantime, embrace nerves as a positive sign that you are doing something significant and meaningful to you, and let them provide you with the energy you need to lead.
 Breathe deeply and stay as present as you can.
 Use a timer and resist the urge to rush; nerves may cause you to speak and guide faster than normal.

 In dealing with nerves, it may also help to remind yourself that the sessions are not about you, they are for participants to relax, soothe their busy mind and take time out for their health and wellbeing.
 Bringing notes or a script can also ease nerves if you worry about getting lost, while it can also take pressure off yourself to remember that the real value of these sessions is in the connection participants have with themselves in the spaces between your words, rather than in any words you may or may not say.